 Interferon can cause significant side effects.
 These include "flu-like" symptoms like muscle aches, bone pain, fever, headaches, fatigue, nausea, and vomiting.
 Patients taking this drug may have problems thinking and concentrating.
 Interferon can also lower blood cell counts.
 These effects continue as long as the drug is used, but can become easier to tolerate over time.
 They do improve after the drug is stopped.
 Still, some patients find it hard to deal with these side effects every day and may need to stop treatment because of them.

-More information about drugs that use the immune system can be found in our document, Immunotherapy.
+For more information about drugs that use the immune system, see Immunotherapy.

 Last Medical Review: 02/24/2015